peterldowns/testy/README.md

     - some of which should never be changed without a big discussion
 - they are guard-rails to prevent accidental changes

-Testy is designed to make it easier to write tests, so that more get written.
-Because Testy has more expressive power, the tests you write are easier to read.
-It makes it possible to write tests that express things you cannot express with these other libraries, improving your ability to write tests that serve as documentation.
-And the tests become easier to debug, and therefore more useful.
+Testy is designed to make it easier to write tests for all of these different purposes.
+By making it easier to write tests, more tests get written.
+By giving the author more control over when to halt the test (checks vs. asserts, structuring helpers), debugging failing tests becomes easier.

-Explicitly, Testy is an improvement over testify/gotest.tools/is in the following ways:
+Explicitly, these other libraries have the following problems:

 - `testify`
     - Has a massive surface area, so many methods make it confusing to know which one to use